IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Working with packages

 As you have already seen before, OpenWhisk provides you, out of the box, with a shared collection of actions and triggers as part of so called packages.
 The OpenWhisk UI makes it even easier to explore and test available packages.
-Let’s learn how to do so now.
+Let's learn how to do so now.

 First, click the `Browse Public Packages` button at the top right of the screen.
 You'll be presented with a set of packages, represented by some icons, being available.